Support the news

 What if you need to care for a child or someone who is sick?

-Not eligible for emergency child care, or caring for someone who is sick?
 The federal Families First Coronavirus Response Act requires some employers to provide paid leave to workers who have to care for someone subject to quarantine or a child whose school or day care is closed.
 Again, keep in mind that act is currently set to expire on Dec.
 31 and its fate in 2021 is unclear.

 The act applies to certain public employees and private employers with fewer than 500 employees.
 Health care and some small businesses with fewer than 50 employees may also be exempt.
 Read the act for more information about eligibility.